 The most common challenges aren’t technical glitches, but rather issues with planning and people.
 You need to consider how the new software will fit into your existing tech stack, how you’ll get your team on board and using it effectively, the quality of the data you’re feeding it, and how you’ll manage the project’s budget.
 By tackling these four areas head-on, you can avoid the typical implementation pitfalls and start seeing a return on your investment much faster.
 Let’s walk through how to prepare for each of these challenges.

-Integrating with Your Existing Systems
+Connecting to Your Existing Systems

 Your shipping software doesn’t operate in a vacuum.
 It needs to communicate seamlessly with the other systems that run your business, like your ecommerce platform, warehouse management system (WMS), and enterprise resource planning (ERP) software.
 Before you commit to a new platform, map out every connection point.
 A lack of integration creates manual work, data silos, and a frustrating experience for your team.
 Ask potential vendors detailed questions about their APIs and pre-built connectors.
 A smooth integration ensures that order information flows effortlessly, which is the first step to achieving real spend management and operational efficiency.